Fmajor/rsync-rotate-backup/README.md

 rsync-rotate-backup init /mount/backup/myLaptop
 cd /mount/backup/myLaptop
 # modify the backup configs and exclude files

+vim config.yml # modify `src:` to `src:/`
+# notice that the `src` can also be a remote path, like `remote.com:/root/` (but you should copy the ssh pub key to the remote host)

-vim config.yml # modify `src:` to `src:/` vim backupExclude.conf # add your own exclude positions
+vim backupExclude.conf # add your own exclude positions
 # notice that we should add /mount into the backupExclude.conf
 # or we will have a cyclic backup